yoanesber/Spring-Boot-Order-Payment-RabbitMQ/README.md

 mvn spring-boot:run
 ```

-Once started, your server should be accessible at:
+Once started, the server should be accessible at:

 ```bash
 http://localhost:8081/